B.A., Brown University; M.A., Williams College; Ph.D., Princeton University

 Lecturer in Art

 After graduating from college with a degree in art history, I worked at the Peggy Guggenheim Collection in Venice and embarked on a life-long love affair with the lagoon city.
 In particular, I am interested in the ways that Venetians—given their singular environment built on water—experienced, represented, and imagined the natural world.
-For me, asking this question about Venice and other historic cultures deepens my understanding of our own relationship to nature: one of the most troubling questions of our time.
+Asking this question about Venice and other historic cultures deepens my understanding of our own relationship to nature.
+Related to this theme, one of the combined art history/writing courses I teach is Gods and Groves: History of Gardens and Landscape Architecture.
+I also teach the writing sections of the department’s introduction to the history and analysis of art.